Expertise & Projects

 Harbor and Port Planning and Management

 The Institute works with government agencies and numerous harbor constituencies to analyze port and harbor issues and to develop management plans which balance the needs of commerce, tourism, and the environment.
 Locally, the Institute has assisted the communities of Rockport, Salem, Fall River, Provincetown, Hull, Scituate, Nantucket, Gloucester, and others with harbor studies and management plans.
-The Institute has also worked closely with the City of Boston to reduce boat sewage pollution in the Boston Harbor.
+The Institute has also worked closely with the City of Boston to reduce boat sewage pollution in the Boston Harbor, and has conducted an assessment of the dredging needs in the 206 coastal harbors in Massachusetts.

 Ocean and Coastal Planning